 - 1. Consider planting corn hybrids that are resistant to problematic diseases.
 Educate yourself before you make a final seed selection as to whether a variety is resistant or susceptible to diseases such as Diplodia ear rot, grey leaf spot, southern corn leaf blight, northern corn leaf blight, or southern rust.
 NOTE: Growers can significantly reduce the threat of diseases like northern corn leaf blight, southern rust and Diplodia ear rot by selecting resistant hybrids.
 Disease ratings for important diseases should be available for each hybrid from the seed companies. - 2.
 Plant early to help reduce rust, stalk and ear rot problems.
 (Field molding and aflatoxin contamination also appear to be worse on later plantings where insect damage is usually greater).
 Charcoal rot, a disease that can cause serious damage to the stalk and significant lodging, is most severe under drought stress.
-Thus it is typically more problematic on later planted corn. - NOTE: Severity of southern rust is typically less severe on early-planted corn; northern corn leaf blight tends to be more problematic on early-planted corn; southern corn leaf blight and northern corn leaf SPOT are more common on later planted corn. - 3.
-Use approved fungicides on susceptible hybrids to reduce losses to disease and protect yield.
-Timing of fungicide applications is critical for disease management. - NOTE 1: For management of some diseases, for example northern and southern corn leaf blights, the best timing of fungicide application is during mid-vegetative growth stages (approximately V6-V8).
-For management of southern corn rust, applications made at tassel or just prior to tassel are often appropriate. - NOTE 2: To avoid problems with ear deformation, fungicides applied prior to tassel should not be mixed with adjuvants or crop oils. - NOTE 3: For management of northern and southern corn leaf blights, growers should use a broad-spectrum fungicide prior to tassel.
-Broad-spectrum fungicides include strobilurins, strobilurin-triazole premixes, strobilurin-SDHI premixes and strobilurin-SDHI-triazole mixes. - 4.
-Follow the Georgia Southern Corn Rust Sentinel Plot Program (supported by the Georgia Commodity Commission for Corn) at https://corn.ipmpipe.org/southerncornrust/ to determine when and where southern corn rust has been observed in Georgia and how this impacts your decision to apply a fungicide (or not).
-UGA Extension will also report detection of other diseases on this sight, to include northern corn leaf blight, southern corn leaf blight and northern corn leaf spot. - 5.
-A strong "La Niña" climatic pattern is anticipated for the southern United States during the 2020-2021 winter.
-La Niña winters are characterized by typically warmer and drier conditions.
-A warm winter could result in earlier introduction of southern corn rust and also greater problems with nematodes.
-Corn growers should be prepared.
+Thus it is typically more problematic on later planted corn.

+NOTE: Severity of southern rust is typically less severe on early-planted corn; northern corn leaf blight tends to be more problematic on early-planted corn; southern corn leaf blight and northern corn leaf SPOT are more common on later planted corn.

+3. Use approved fungicides on susceptible hybrids to reduce losses to disease and protect yield.
+Timing of fungicide applications is critical for disease management.

+NOTE 1: For management of some diseases, for example northern and southern corn leaf blights, the best timing of fungicide application is during mid-vegetative growth stages (approximately V6-V8).
+For management of southern corn rust, applications made at tassel or just prior to tassel are often appropriate.
+Consult your local county agent for timely, in-season updates on southern corn rust in Georgia or follow on the Internet at https://corn.ipmpipe.org/southerncornrust/.

+NOTE 2: To avoid problems with ear deformation, fungicides applied prior to tassel should not be mixed with adjuvants or crop oils.

+NOTE 3: For management of northern and southern corn leaf blights, growers should use a broad-spectrum fungicide prior to tassel.
+Broad-spectrum fungicides include strobilurins, strobilurin-triazole premixes, strobilurin-SDHI premixes and strobilurin-SDHI-triazole mixes.

+NOTE 4: Tar spot caused by the fungus Phyllachora maydis was found for the first time in Georgia in 2021 and was widespread by late in the season (September-November).
+While the future impact of tar spot for corn production in Georgia is not known, producers should be prepared to a) scout their fields for this disease and b) prepare for timely fungicide applications to reduce for risk of substantial yield loss.

+NOTE 5: Fungicides and some nematicides for protecting a corn crop from diseases and nematodes could be both more expensive and in reduced availability in 2022.
+It is important for corn growers to have a good plan for protecting their crop from diseases and nematodes and to have a contingency plan in case some fungicides are not available.